aws/aws-cdk-go/awscdk/awsecr/README.md

 ## Repositories

 Define a repository by creating a new instance of `Repository`.
-A repository holds multiple versions of a single container image.
+A repository holds multiple verions of a single container image.

 ```go
 repository := ecr.NewRepository(this, jsii.String("Repository"))